vitaly-t/pg-monitor/README.md

 Context object passed to the event.

 #### detailed
 Optional.
-When set, it reports available transaction details.
+When set, it reports details of the task/transaction context in which the query is executing.

 ## task(e)
 Monitors and reports event [task](https://github.com/vitaly-t/pg-promise#task).